Iraq national football team: 2010s – Ups and downs

-2015 AFC Asian Cup
+2015 AFC Asian Cup: Iraq's run to the semi-finals

 Iraq were in a 2015 AFC Asian Cup qualifying group alongside Saudi Arabia, China and Indonesia.
 After losing consecutively against China and Saudi Arabia, Iraq was in danger of missing out on the Asian Cup.
 They kept alive their hopes of qualifying for the 2015 AFC Asian Cup with a 2–0 away win over Indonesia on 19 November 2013, and on the last matchday, Iraq booked their spot with a commanding 3–1 win at the Sharjah Stadium against China.
 Due to bad results at the 22nd Arabian Gulf Cup, Hakeem Shaker was sacked and the FA appointed Radhi Shenaishil as caretaker coach.

 Iraq began the 2015 AFC Asian Cup campaign with a 1–0 win over Jordan.
 In the next match, Iraq faced Japan and lost the match 0–1.
 Iraq then beat Palestine 2–0 and qualified to knockout stage as the Group D runner-up.
 Iraq defeated Iran in the quarter-finals in penalties, 7–6, after the game ended 3–3 after 120 minutes of play.
 They faced South Korea in the semi-finals but lost 0–2.
 Iraq finished the AFC Asian Cup in fourth place, after losing 2–3 to United Arab Emirates in third/fourth place play-off.

-2018 FIFA World Cup qualification
+2018 FIFA World Cup qualification: Struggles in the final round

 For the 2018 FIFA World Cup qualifiers, Iraq were drawn with Thailand, Vietnam and Chinese Taipei.

 In August 2015, Yahya Alwan was appointed coach for the 2018 FIFA World Cup qualifiers.
 After initially starting well with a 5–1 win against Chinese Taipei, two consecutive draws against Thailand and Vietnam left Iraq in real danger of missing out on the final round.
 On 24 March 2016, Iraq tied 2–2 with Thailand and Alwan was replaced with Abdul-Ghani Shahad.
 Five days later, he led Iraq to the final round and 2019 AFC Asian Cup by beating Vietnam 1–0.

 On 15 April 2016, Radhi Shenaishil became the new coach of Iraq in order to lead the team in the final round.
 For the final round, Iraq was drawn with Japan, Australia, Saudi Arabia, UAE, and Thailand.
-After seven matchdays, Iraq only managed to collect 4 points by beating Thailand and tie 1–1 with Australia.
+After seven matchdays, Iraq only managed to collect four points by beating Thailand 4–0 and drawing 1–1 with Australia.
 As a result, Shenaishil was sacked on April 10, 2017.

-Basim Qasim was appointed for the remainder of the qualifiers and Iraq finished fifth in the final round of the 2018 FIFA World Cup qualification.
+Basim Qasim was appointed for the remainder of the qualifiers and Iraq finished fifth in their group in the final round of the 2018 FIFA World Cup qualification.

+2019 AFC Asian Cup: Defeat to the eventual champions

 The Iraqi national team pose ahead of their 2019 AFC Asian Cup match against Iran in Dubai.